What to Know About Medicare and Weight Loss Drugs

 What’s Next for You?

-If you have questions about your coverage or want to stay on top of these changes, reach out to your trusted Sams/Hockaday agent.
-We’re here to help you understand your options and make the best choices for both your health and your budget.
+If you have questions about your coverage or want help understanding how these changes may affect you, reach out to your trusted Sams/Hockaday agent.
+We’re here to help you navigate your options and make informed choices for both your health and your budget.

 Schedule an Appointment